reorg/pg_repack/doc/pg_repack.rst

     twice this timeout has passed.
 The default is 60 seconds.

 ``-Z``, ``--no-analyze``
-    Disable ANALYZE after the reorganization.
+    Disable ANALYZE after a full-table reorganization.
 If not specified, run ANALYZE after the reorganization.

 Connection Options